Skills for Your Nursing Career

 - Using an electronic medical record system

 The program is facilitated by Hebrew SeniorLife nurse educators and other trainers.
-We’ll also prepare you to take the American Red Cross certification exam at the end of the program, with the costs of the exam covered by Hebrew SeniorLife.
+We’ll also prepare you to take the Massachusetts state certification exam at the end of the program, with the costs of the exam covered by Hebrew SeniorLife.

-Those who successfully complete the program will be guaranteed a full-time position at Hebrew Rehabilitation Center, beginning with a two-week orientation period on your assigned floor.
+Those who successfully complete the program will be guaranteed a position at Hebrew Rehabilitation Center or an affiliate partner organization, beginning with a two-week orientation period on your assigned floor.

 This program is open to those with no prior clinical experience.
 It’s also a great first step towards building a career – many Hebrew SeniorLife CNAs go on to more senior roles including LPN, RN, and management positions.